logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 !!! note
     It is possible to add or remove workers once the cluster is running.

-Enter the name of the *storage account* (9) you created above in *Azure Storage account name* and name the container in which the data wil be stored in *Azure Container name* (10).
+Select the *storage account* (9) you created above in *Azure Storage account name*.
+The name of the container in which the data will be stored is displayed in *Azure Container name* (10), you can modify it if needed.

 !!! note
     You can choose to use a container already existing in your *storage account* by using the name of this container, but you need to first make sure that this container is empty.